 DisplayPort connections are almost solely found on computer monitors, but there are also some rare TVs that will come equipped with it.
-DP 1.2 is required if you’re running a monitor equipped with Nvidia G-sync as well as an Nvidia graphics card and you want to actually to get the benefits of G-sync.
+DP 1.2 is required if you’re running a monitor equipped with Nvidia G-sync – as well as an Nvidia graphics card – if you want to actually to reap the benefits of G-sync.
 Luckily, almost all modern monitors come with a DisplayPort and higher-end graphics cards also come with DisplayPort.

 On certain monitors, DisplayPort 1.2 and up can be used to do what’s known as “daisy-chaining” which is effectively connecting multiple monitors to your laptop or desktop using only a single connection to the source and then connecting the rest of the monitors together; this is much more preferable than having 4 cables running to your PC if you’re a cable management nerd like I am.